Top Trump Aide Led the ‘Torturers’ Lobby’

 “In the case of Mobutu, he told US he would have democratic elections for a parliament.
 US State asked us to organize those elections,” Black said.
 “We did.
 He did not like the results and fired us.”

 But, of course, there’s more.
 In 1985, Manafort himself announced that his firm would take on the Chamber of Philippine Manufacturers, Exporters, and Tourists Associations as a client.
 That group had close ties with dictator Ferdinand Marcos, whose regime put the country under martial law and was responsible for hundreds of cases of torture.
 In 2004, Transparency International listed him as one of the world’s 10 most notorious leaders of the previous two decades (along with Mobutu Sese Seko, another Manafort client).
-They estimate Marcos embezzled between $5 million and $10 million from his people.
+They estimate Marcos embezzled between $5 billion and $10 billion from his people.
 Almost 50,000 Filipinos have filed claims for reparations for crimes against them during Marcos’s era of martial law, according to the Philippine news site Rappler.com.

 Marcos enlisted Manafort’s team as part of an effort to appear more democratic.
 Time reported that he paid the firm $900,000, and that they said they were trying to make Americans have more faith in the country’s democratic process.